Shopping in Goa: 4 Must Visit Colourful, Hippie, Flea Markets in Goa

 Goa has so much more to offer than just lazing on the tropical beaches and enjoying the legendary nightlife.
-Any visit to Goa wouldn’t be complete without shopping at one of the amazing, unique, quirky markets in Goa for a fun ways to spend the day (or night)
+Any visit to Goa wouldn’t be complete without shopping at one of the amazing, unique, quirky flea markets in Goa for a fun way to spend the day (or night)

 Pin Me! 🙂

 Don’t miss the famous flea markets in Goa!

 No mention of markets in Goa would be complete without mentioning the oldest and most famous – Anjuna flea market which was started by the Hippies in the 60’s and 70’s.
 You’ll have to haggle hard to get a bargain there these days though.

 There’s local markets where you can join the locals and shop for cheap spices, colourful sarees and all other daily essential items and then there’s the big Saturday night markets in Goa which are not just about the shopping.
 There’s also bars, food stalls and live music making the Saturday night markets more like a party or a night out.